neocliff/my-make-things/README.md

 As I said, this source is contrived and is intended to prove capability of the build system not demonstrate I can write amazing code.
-Hopefully, you find it a useful starting point for your own projects.
+Hopefully, you find it has useful ideas as a starting point for your own projects.